Componolit/gneiss/README.md

 end Component;
 ```

-The procedure `Construct` is the first called procedure of the component (except of elaboration code) and receives a valid system capability.
+The procedure `Construct` is the first called procedure of the component (except of elaboration code) and receives a valid system [capability](https://en.wikipedia.org/wiki/Capability-based_security).
 This capability is required to initialize clients or register servers.
 The procedure `Destruct` is called when the platform decides to stop the component and allows to finalize component state.
-As a convention the components main package is always called `Component` and it must contain an instance of `Componolit.Gneiss.Component` that is named `Main`.
+As a convention the components main package is always called `Component` and it must contain an instance of the generic package `Componolit.Gneiss.Component` that is named `Main`.

 The simplest interfaces are used like regular libraries.
 An example is the `Log` client that provides standard logging facilities.
 A hello world with the component described above looks as follows